sUNC-Utilities/docs.sunc.su/docs/Scripts/getscriptclosure.md

 # `getscriptclosure`

-!!! info "Closure is compiled from bytecode, not an active one"
+!!! info "Closure is compiled from the script's bytecode, not an active one"

     The function returned by `#!luau getscriptclosure` is a **new closure** compiled from the script's bytecode.
 It is not the function used by the game script, but has identical metadata.
-This function is used to retrieve constants from a script.
+This function is usually used to retrieve constants from a script.

 !!! info "Not all scripts have bytecode"